 Credits earned in University in the High School are transferable to most colleges and universities with some exceptions.
 Students taking these courses at Albany High have the option to take the college credit portion, but it is not required.
 Students who don’t take the courses for college credit still can remain in the class at Albany High for high school credit.

-Students can get a list of University in the High School courses from a guidance counselor, or contact:
+Students can get a list of University in the High School courses from a guidance counselor.

 No student learns exactly the same way.
 Our Online Success Program uses Apex learning software as an alternative way to learn which supports academic success.
 Apex learning solutions are cutting edge, online learning products designed for the 21st century.
 They are self-paced and allows students to monitor their own progress.
 Students can take advantage of these opportunities anywhere there is internet access.